Trading Standards - Vehicle Complaints and Investigations

 - provide traders with advice on their legal responsibilities.

 - investigate complaints and advise consumers of their rights.

-- prosecute those who commit criminal offences such as 'clocking' vehicles
+- prosecute those who commit criminal offences such as 'clocking' vehicles and selling unroadworthy vehicles.

 - monitor newspaper and other advertisements to identify traders claiming to be private sellers

 If you are thinking of buying a second hand vehicle you might like to visit www.adviceguide.org.uk for further advice on what to look out for.